Georgia Medicare Optometry Services

 Billing:

-- 92014 (comprehensive ophthalmological exam, established patient): approximately $145 approved
+• 92014 (comprehensive ophthalmological exam, established patient): covered

-- Refraction (separately billed, NOT covered): approximately $30 self-pay
+• Refraction (separately billed, NOT covered): billed to Margaret at the practice's self-pay rate

 The medical eye examination is fully covered because of the diabetes diagnosis.
 The refraction is statutorily non-covered regardless of the patient's medical conditions.
 Margaret is glad to have learned in advance that the refraction would not be covered (the optometrist's billing staff explained this before the visit).

-Worked example two: Robert 80 Savannah cataract surgery
+Worked example #2: Robert 80 Savannah cataract surgery

 Robert is an 80-year-old in Savannah with bilateral cataracts.
 His ophthalmologist at Memorial Health confirms visually significant nuclear sclerotic cataracts bilaterally affecting his ability to drive at night.
 They plan right-eye-first cataract surgery, with left-eye surgery 4 weeks later.